asad-sharif/BQ/readme.md

 ## About This Repository

 This repository contains materials for the **Web Development Fundamentals** course, a 12-week program designed to enable youth with practical web development skills.
-The course covers HTML, CSS, JavaScript, and React through hands-on projects.
+The course covers HTML, CSS, JavaScript, and React; additionally Nextjs, Express and MongoDb through hands-on projects.